EU ruling on $25 billion Abbott, St. Jude deal due by November 9

-BRUSSELS EU antitrust regulators will decide by Nov.
-9 whether to clear U.S. pharmaceuticals company Abbott Laboratories' (ABT.N) $25-billion bid for St. Jude Medical Inc (STJ.N) aimed at helping it better compete with bigger rivals.
+BRUSSELS (Reuters) - EU antitrust regulators will decide by Nov.
+9 whether to clear U.S. pharmaceuticals company Abbott Laboratories' (ABT.N) $25-billion bid for St. Jude Medical Inc STJ.N aimed at helping it better compete with bigger rivals.

 Abbott sought the European Commission's approval for the deal on Oct.
 3, according to a filing on the EU competition enforcer's website on Tuesday.